MurphyPone/murphypone.github.io/src/content/ml-4.md

 \end{aligned}
 $$

 > Here, the greedy policy takes the action that looks best in the short term –after one step of lookahead– according to $v_\pi$.
 By construction, the greedy policy meets the conditions of the policy improvement theorem, so we know that it's as good or better than the original policy.
-The process of making a new policy that improves on an original polcy, by making it greedy w.r.t. the value function of an original policy is called _policy improvement_.
+The process of making a new policy that improves on an original policy, by making it greedy w.r.t. the value function of an original policy is called _policy improvement_.

 if $v_\pi = v_{\pi'}$ then the above theorem is the same as the Bellman optimality equation and so both policies must be optimal.